thecodeteam/ecs-cf-service-broker/README.md

 coming from the application operates as the correct user.

 The application mount point defaults to `/var/vcap/data/{binding-id-guid}` so that is where the file system will appear within the application container.
-You can find this path from within your application programmatically by parsing it from the VCAP_SERVICES environment variable.
+You can find this path and corresponding uid from within your application programmatically by parsing it from the VCAP_SERVICES environment variable.
 If you prefer to have the volume mounted to a specific path in your application container, you can use the `mount` key from within your bind configuration:

 ```bash
 cf bind-service myapp mybucket -c '{"mount":"/var/something"}'